jujhars13/volumio-alex-skill/README.md

 # Volumio Alexa Skill (via SQS)

-Set of lambdas and daemons allow voice control over [Volumio](https://volumio.org/) audio playback.
+Set of lambdas and daemons allow Alexa voice control over [Volumio](https://volumio.org/) audio playback.

+Alexa cannot call urls/ip's that are on a private network (`192.168.x.x`) and we don't really want to expose our Volumio box to 'tinternet.
+So we'll get Alexa to plop a message onto an SQS queue and get a daemon on Volumio to poll the queue periodically and control Volumio.

 ## Architecture